VI. EVALUATION, PROMOTION, AND TENURE

-Non-tenured assistant professors should note that a higher faculty body, such as the Promotions and Tenure Committee, is not involved with this reappointment process, although in rare instances an external review may also be requested.
-Tenure-track faculty whose appointments are not renewed at the end of their initial four-year appointment, however, may submit a grievance to the Appeals and Grievances Committee of the Faculty Senate if they contend that there were procedural errors that adversely affected their case.
+Non-tenured assistant professors should note that a higher faculty body, such as the Promotions and Tenure Committee, is not involved with the reappointment process, although in rare instances an external review may also be requested.
+Tenure-track faculty without tenure-clock extensions whose appointments are not renewed at the end of their initial four-year appointment, however, may submit a grievance to the Faculty Senate Convener of Appeals if they contend that there were procedural errors that adversely affected their case.

 Other than annual salary reviews, tenured associate professors receive a review by their chair every three years; a more detailed review is also carried out in their ninth year at associate status.
 Tenured full professors are reviewed every five years.

 For tenure-track faculty, the most important review of their academic career is the review for promotion to the rank of associate professor and the achievement of tenure.
 The award of tenure is a valuable and unique privilege associated with academic institutions.
-It offers the individual faculty member a professional career of academic freedom and assured employment, in which to teach and pursue her/his individual scholarly interests with termination only for cause.
+Tenure offers the individual faculty member a professional career of academic freedom and assured employment, in which to teach and pursue her/his individual scholarly interests with termination only for cause.
 The award of tenure represents a major commitment on the part of the university and is a concrete demonstration of its confidence that the individual will be a productive and valuable member of the community throughout her/his working life.
 Thus, the central question being asked at all levels of the tenure review process is "What does performance to date lead us to predict in terms of lifetime achievement and contribution of the candidate to the overall goals of Rice University?"